PEtab-dev/PEtab/doc/documentation_data_format.md

 A tab-separated value text file containing information on model parameters.

-This table must comprise the following parameters:
+This table must include the following parameters:
-- All parameters from the SBML model, except for:
-    - `constant` and/or `boundaryCondition` parameters (see SBML specs)
+- Named parameter overrides introduced in the *conditions table*
+- Named parameter overrides introduced in the *measurement table*

+and must not include
 - placeholder parameters (see `observableParameters` and `noiseParameters` above)
 - parameters included as column names in the *condition table*
-- Named parameter overrides introduced in the *conditions table*
-- Named parameter overrides introduced in the *measurement table*

 One row per parameter with arbitrary order of rows and columns: